RedMadRobot/apexy-ios/tests.md

 # Testing ApiClient

 ## What to test?
-You can test all the Endpoints and models which contains business logic.
+You can test all the Endpoints and models which contain business logic.

 ### Endpoint
 In the case of Endpoint, test how it creates the URLRequest object (method `makeRequest`):